alanmitchell/archive-upload/README.md

 * If the script fails to upload files to AWS S3 due to loss of Internet connectivity or any other reason, uploads will be retried each subsequent run of the script until successful uploads are achieved.
+* The script uses the bz2 compression algorithm, generally providing high levels of compression when applied to text data files.
+These compressed files are archived locally and uploaded to AWS S3.
+The original data file is deleted after successfully archiving the file on the local system.

 ## Requirements